-Warm-Ups (Priming) for All “Training from the BACK of the Room” Classes
+Warm-Ups (Priming) for All “Training from the BACK of the Room” (TBR) Practitioner Classes

-Many of my blog readers already use “Warm-Ups” as a way of introducing learners to concepts that will be taught in an upcoming class or training.
-For those of you who are planning to attend any of the “Training from the BACK of the Room” classes being offered for 2018, here are some of the class Warm-Ups.
+Many blog readers already use “Warm-Ups” as a way of introducing learners to concepts that will be taught in an upcoming class or training.
+For those of you who plan to attend the official in-person, 2-day “Training from the BACK of the Room” (TBR) Practitioner Class in the near future, here are the class “Warm-Ups.”

-BTW, “Warm-Ups” are short, quick, optional pre-class activities that brain scientists call “Priming.”
-Warm-Ups informally introduce learners to concepts that will be formally covered during a face-to-face or online class in the near future.
-This “pre-work” will help learners make stronger connections to the content being covered during the actual class.
+“Warm-Ups” are short, quick, -class activities that brain scientists call “Priming.”
+Warm-Ups informally introduce learners to concepts that will be formally covered during an in-person or virtual class in the near future.
+This “pre-work” helps learners make stronger connections to the content being covered during the actual class.

-The Warm-Ups below are for the official in-person, 2-day “Training from the BACK of the Room” (TBR) class (see the Training Events page for the 2018 global TBR calendar), the Warm-Ups like the ones below are emailed to registered participants.
-These Warm-Ups familiarize participants with some of the concepts that will be covered during the class.
-Furthermore, when the formal TBR instruction takes place, participants will be able to make more mental connections and deepen their understanding and retention of the concepts because of the Warm-Ups.
+The Warm-Ups below are for the official in-person, 2-day “Training from the BACK of the Room” (TBR) Practitioner Class.
+These Warm-Ups familiarize TBR participants with some of the concepts that will be covered during the class.
+Furthermore, when the formal TBR instruction takes place, participants will be able to make better connections to the content and deepen their understanding and retention of the concepts because of the Warm-Ups.

-Warm-Ups for All “Training from the BACK of the Room” Classes
+Warm-Ups for All “Training from the BACK of the Room” (TBR) Practitioner Classes

-2. Watch “Move.
+2. DO: Watch “Move.
 Don’t.
 Sit.
-Still” and “Sticky Teaching” on the SLIDES FROM SLIDE SHARE page.
+Still” and “Sticky Teaching” on SLIDES ABOUT LEARNING, TEACHING, AND TRAINING.
 Then watch one more slide presentation of your own choosing.
 Again, be ready to give a short summary about one of the three slide presentations to your table group during the TBR Practitioner Class.

 3. DO: On VIDEOS ABOUT THE HUMAN BRAIN AND LEARNING watch “Rethinking Learning: An Introduction to Brain Rules” by John Medina, a molecular biologist and the author of one of the best brain science books of the 21st century.
-If interested, watch one or more of the slide presentations marked “next” that follow this one.
+If interested, watch one or more of the other videos that follow this one.

 4. OPTIONAL: Interview someone who, in your opinion, is an expert in training or teaching others.
 Find out what he or she considers important whenever face-to-face classroom instruction is done.
 Be ready to summarize the interview for your table group during the class.

 5. OPTIONAL: If you haven’t yet watched an RSAnimate production on YouTube, you’re in for a treat!
-Log onto VIDEOS FROM YOUTUBE and watch “Changing Education Paradigms” – a ten-minute “fast-draw” presentation about the history of education and present day implications for all trainers, instructors, and learning facilitators.
+Click HERE, scroll down, and watch “Changing Education Paradigms” – a ten-minute “fast-draw” presentation about the history of education and present day implications for all trainers, instructors, and learning facilitators.

 6. OPTIONAL: Click on the following blog post and download/print the Pocket Card set that you’ll find there: Enhancing Any Learning Experience with Pocket Cards – Set 2.